Celeo/rfesi/README.md

 Add the latest version to your `Cargo.toml`.

-This crate does have several features that are enabled by default.
+This crate has several features that are enabled by default.

 If you don't want or need random SSO state string generation, you can disable the "random_state" feature.